laraXgram/laraxgram.github.io/src/temple8.md

 However, in order to render the accordion component via `x-accordion`, we were forced to place the "index" accordion component template in the `app/templates/components` directory instead of nesting it within the `accordion` directory with the other accordion related templates.

-Thankfully, Temple8 allows you to place a file matching the component's directory name within the component's directory itself.
+Thankfully, Template allows you to place a file matching the component's directory name within the component's directory itself.
 When this template exists, it can be rendered as the "root" element of the component even though it is nested within a directory.
-So, we can continue to use the same Temple8 syntax given in the example above; however, we will adjust our directory structure like so:
+So, we can continue to use the same Template syntax given in the example above; however, we will adjust our directory structure like so:

 ```text
 /app/templates/components/accordion/accordion.t8.php